World Browser War III and the Rise of Agentic AI Slop

 Agentic | adjective | uh-JEN-tik = Able to accomplish results with autonomy, used especially in reference to artificial intelligence.
 (M-W)

 People are furious because Google is taking their website’s content without credit nor links.
-Traffic and advertising is disappearing.
-Hard-earned and long-fought-for SEO page rank is suddenly worthless.
+Traffic and advertising are disappearing.
+Suddenly, hard-earned SEO page rank might be worthless.

-I trust the opinion of SEO guru Neil Patel, who says the old system is collapsing.
+I trust the opinion of SEO guru Neil Patel who says the old system is collapsing.
 TODAY.
+Yet, where there are losers, there are always winners.

-AI slop has usurped Carl Jung.
+But please please please stop clicking on AI Slop, which has usurped Carl Jung.
 Not to mention legendary Richard Feynman.
-As far as I can tell, there’s now an “old Internet” that’s dead.
+Nurture discernment.
+As far as I can tell, the old Internet is dead.

 BROWSER WARS RECAP